-Our Holiday Accident Solicitors are by your side to help you claim compensation for injuries suffered abroad.
+Our Holiday Accident Solicitors are by your side supporting you after an accident abroad.

 Mown Down Running Away From Assailants